Research and innovation in cybersecurity in the military equipment and technologies sector has declined in the last year.

 Figures for patent grants related to followed a different pattern to filings – growing from 38 in the three months ending November last year to 59 this year.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.

 is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.

 The figures also provide an insight into the largest innovators in the sector.

-Thales SA was the top innovator in the military equipment and technologies sector in the latest quarter.
-The company, which has its headquarters in France, filed 39 related patents in the three months ending July.
-That was down from 79 over the same period in 2021.
+Thales SA was the top cybersecurity innovator in the military equipment and technologies sector in the last quarter.
+The company, which has its headquarters in France, filed 129 related patents in the three months ending November.
+That was down from 201 over the same period last year.

-It was followed by the United States based Raytheon Technologies Corp with 23 patent applications, France based Safran SA (11 applications), and the United States based The Boeing Co (11 applications).
+It was followed by the United States based Raytheon Technologies Corp with 18 patent applications, the Netherlands based Airbus SE (6 applications), and the United Kingdom based BAE Systems Plc (3 applications).